d12frosted/elpa-mirror/nongnu/sweeprolog-readme.txt

   `is/2', are implemented in C and included as native functions in the SWI-Prolog runtime.
-It is sometimes useful to examine the implementation of such native built-in predicates by reading its definition in the SWI-Prolog C sources.  `sweep' knows about SWI-Prolog native built-ins, and can find and jump to their definitions in C when the user has the SWI-Prolog sources checked out locally.
+It is sometimes useful to examine the implementation of such native built-in predicates by reading its definition in the SWI-Prolog C sources.
+Sweep knows about SWI-Prolog native built-ins, and can find and jump to their definitions in C when the user has the SWI-Prolog sources checked out locally.

-  The way `sweep' locates the SWI-Prolog sources depends on the user option `sweeprolog-swipl-sources'.
+  The way Sweep locates the SWI-Prolog sources depends on the user option `sweeprolog-swipl-sources'.
 When customized to a string, it is taken to be the path to the root directory of the SWI-Prolog source code.
-If instead `sweeprolog-swipl-sources' is set to `t' (the default), `sweep' will try to locate a local checkout of the SWI-Prolog sources automatically among known project root directories provided by Emacs’s built-in `project-known-project-roots' from `project.el' (see [Projects in the Emacs manual] for more information about `project.el' projects).
+If instead `sweeprolog-swipl-sources' is set to `t' (the default), Sweep will try to locate a local checkout of the SWI-Prolog sources automatically among known project root directories provided by Emacs’s built-in `project-known-project-roots' from `project.el' (see [Projects in the Emacs manual] for more information about `project.el' projects).
 Lastly, setting `sweeprolog-swipl-sources' to `nil' disables searching for definitions of native built-ins.

   With `sweeprolog-swipl-sources' set, the provided commands for finding predicate definitions operate seamlessly on native built-ins to